 - Lower inflammation: Inflammation from any cause will increase reverse T3 levels and result in decreased thyroid function.
 You can test for inflammation by checking ESR and CRP.
-If these are elevated then you should consider taking anti inflammatory supplements like Turmeric, Krill oil with astaxanthin and quercetin + bromelain.
+If these are elevated then you should consider taking anti-inflammatory supplements like Turmeric, fish oil, and quercetin plus bromelain.

 Reducing reverse T3 levels can be quite complex and may require some digging to get to the bottom of your specific problem.

 Another roundabout way to increase T3 levels indirectly is by increasing your total thyroid hormone production.